OWASP/Go-SCP/src/authentication-password-management/validation-and-storage.md

 collateral damages can be avoided if authentication data, especially passwords, are stored properly.

-First, let's be it clear that "_all authentication controls should fail securely_".
+First, let's be clear that "_all authentication controls should fail securely_".
 We recommend you read all other "Authentication and Password Management" sections, since they cover recommendations about reporting back wrong authentication data and how to handle logging.